kristopolous/EvDa/README.md

 **EvDa** is a collection of about 30 or so functions to construct a modular no-kitchen-sink style application.
 This is an event system.

-It's 100% agnostic as to the MV\* approach or other libraries used and intended to be just below a level of complexity where someone has to take an architectural opinion as to how to use it.

-That is to say that it takes no opinion on how say, a routes architecture should be created, but instead, gives fundamental building blocks to construct a variety of them.

-Similarly, no decree is made about *how* to do two-way data-binding or reactive design.
-Instead, there's generic tools which makes composing such a system convenient and easy.

-This isn't a weekend project.
 It's been in development since 2008 and includes a suite with over 300 tests.

-It's been used in ember, angular, react, backbone, and extjs projects to supplement features that aren't in these libraries and also to get multiple libraries that don't play nice with each other to interact.

 ## Overview